JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 Password fields can also contain references to parameters, though in this case you cannot see the reference as it is masked as any password value.

-For details on using and overriding parameters from dependencies, please refer to [this section](predefined-build-parameters.md).
+For details on using and overriding parameters from dependencies, please refer to [this section](predefined-build-parameters.md#Dependencies+Properties).

 ## Using Build Parameters in VCS Labeling Pattern and Build Number

 In Build number pattern and VCS labeling pattern, you can use the `%[env|system].property_name%` syntax to reference the properties that are known on the server\-side.
-These are [server](predefined-build-parameters.md) and [reference](predefined-build-parameters.md) predefined properties and properties defined in the settings of the build configuration on the __Parameters__ page.For example, VCS revision number: `%build.vcs.number%`.
+These are [server](predefined-build-parameters.md#Server+Build+Properties) and [reference](predefined-build-parameters.md#Configuration+Parameters) predefined properties and properties defined in the settings of the build configuration on the __Parameters__ page.
+For example, VCS revision number: `%build.vcs.number%`.

 ## Using Build Parameters in the Build Scripts